DigiBP/Team-Apples/README.md

 ## 7. Order received message
-- The client is given the option to request a one yearly license, which is no longer free.
+- The client is given the option to request a one-year license key, which is no longer free.
-- If the client decides to proceed with the yearly license, they fill out a form indicating their intention.
+- If the client decides to proceed with the one-year license key, they fill out a form indicating their intention.
-- The "Watch New Row" module detects the new row or entry in CRM.
+- The "Watch New Row" module detects the new row or entry in the CRM system.
-- The "Watch New Row" module triggers an intermediate catching message event in Camunda.
-- The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
-In this case, it is waiting for the message indicating the client's request for a yearly license key.
-- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow in this case the service task "Create and sent Invoice".

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/7.
 Order received message.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/7.%20Order%20received%20message.png)